Razke/p06-newsapp/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 <img src="" width="0" height="0">  |  <img src="" width="0" height="0">  |  <img src="" width="0" height="0">

+This project is about combining various ideas and skills practiced throughout the course.
+They include:
+* Connecting to an API
+* Parsing the JSON response
+* Handling error cases gracefully
+* Updating information regularly
+* Using an AsyncTask
+* Doing network operations independent of the Activity lifecycle

 ## Resources used in this project